 My first ever redemption pulled of the guy I PC and I get a “Request Sub” message after 5+ months of waiting from @Topps – do I have any other choice besides to accept their substitution?
 I just want my Wander. @CardPurchaser pic.twitter.com/6MEMsdwFya— MarinersGM (@GmMariners) October 14, 2022

-While every situation is different, here are some thoughts and opinions from those who have had to face the decision of waiting it out, or requesting a sub.
+While every situation is different, and you never know how long a redemption might take, here are some thoughts and opinions from those who have had to face the decision of waiting it out, or requesting a sub.

 When Does the “Request Sub” Option Become Available?

-As mentioned, there might not be an exact timeline, and the option to request a subsititute might come sooner than later in some instances.
+As mentioned, there might not be an exact timeline, and the option to request a substititute might come sooner than later in some instances.

 Request sub shows up after a certain time on all redemptions.
 Don’t do anything if you still want the card.— Lorenzo Perez (@zozozo333) October 14, 2022